IHE/ACDC/input/pagecontent/index.md

 search for and obtain one or more clinical knowledge artifacts.
 Rendering and further processing of these artifacts is defined by the Assessor and Assessment Requestor in this profile.

-1. Given that a user with appropriate permissions is operating the provider’s health IT system, when a new assessment instrument is needed, then the user can locate an appropriate assessment instrument, and configure that health IT system to use it to capture an assessment.
+1. Given that a user with appropriate permissions is operating the providers health IT system, when a new assessment instrument is needed, then the user can locate an appropriate assessment instrument, and configure that health IT system to use it to capture an assessment.

-2. A healthcare provider’s health IT system must be able to support assessments from a Clinical Knowledge Resource Repository that implements the Questionnaire Retrieval Option.
+2. A healthcare providers health IT system must be able to support assessments from a Clinical Knowledge Resource Repository that implements the Questionnaire Retrieval Option.

-3. A healthcare provider’s health IT system must be able to support assessments from a Clinical Knowledge Resource Repository that implements the Assessor Option.
+3. A healthcare providers health IT system must be able to support assessments from a Clinical Knowledge Resource Repository that implements the Assessor Option.

 An example CapabilityStatement resource for this actor can be found at [acdc-actor-clinicalknowledgerepository.html](acdc-actor-clinicalknowledgerepository.html)